Case Report - a write up of the case of an individual patient; a clinical presentation. Often the first report of a new disease or disease trend.

 In evidence based practice, much is made of Randomized Control Trials (i.e. clinical trials where participants are randomized assigned to an interventions, including a control group.)
 Why?
 Randomized Control Trials - RCTs - can show cause and effect not just association.

 However, they are not the only study design available.
 This page provides a glossary (left column) of some of them.
-For more info & a nifty chart, check out CEBM's Study Design site.
+For more information and a chart about study designs, check out CEBM's Study Design site.

 Making sense of it all